Self-care is not selfish.

 Intellectual wellness involves expanding knowledge and skills, sharing knowledge and skills, opening the mind to new ideas, and engaging in creative and mentally stimulating activities.
 Maintaining wellness in this area can include things like reading books, playing a challenging game, learning a new language, listening to intellectually engaging podcasts, learning how to play a musical instrument, or working to pick up a new skill.
 As little as 30 minutes each day of intentional intellectual engagement can have a positive effect.

 Physical wellness is caring for the body in order to be healthy now as well as in the future.
 This includes a focus on exercise, nutrition, hydration, and adequate sleep.
 Steps you can take to ensure self-care in the physical dimension include eating healthy (incorporating plenty of fresh fruits and vegetables), maintaining a consistent exercise schedule (at least 30 minutes a day), being intentional about getting adequate sleep (including ending electronics use at least two hours prior to bedtime), spending time outdoors, reducing exposure to stressful situations (i.e. taking a break from watching or reading the news), and strengthening your immune system.
-Keep in mind that regular exercise does not require access to a gym, which may not be feasible during COVID-19 shutdowns.
+Keep in mind that regular exercise does not require access to a gym.
 Exercise can be as simple as going for a walk, a run, or a hike in your neighborhood, or doing bodyweight exercises like push-ups or yoga in your own home.

 Environmental wellness is understanding how the various environments you encounter (natural, built, social) can affect your health and wellbeing, and being intentional about creating a positive environment for yourself.
 Ways to do this include organizing and decluttering your living and work spaces, improving the air quality in your environment with potted plants, adjusting lighting by using bulbs that create less harsh light, reducing unnecessary noise and distraction in your environment, and taking periodic breaks from your work environment to get outside.